Anupam-1068/Anupam-1068/README.md

 - [Reservify](https://github.com/Anupam-1068/reservify-project) It is a web application designed to simplify the process of booking study spaces and collaborative areas within educational institutions.
 It aims to provide a seamless and user-friendly experience for students, researchers, and professionals who need access to suitable study environments.
 - [Library management System](https://github.com/Anupam-1068/library-management-system): A library management system with React and Spring Boot.

-### Mobile Development
-- [Gallery App](https://github.com/Anupam-1068/photo-gallery-02.git): A gallery App using flutter.

 ### Data Analysis
 - [SQL vs. Python data processing and data analysis](https://github.com/Anupam-1068/Indian-Premium-League): Compare Sql and Python while also analysing Indian Premeir League
 - [Ülemiste City Analysis](https://github.com/Anupam-1068/Indian-Premium-League): This project involves a comprehensive analysis of profit trends and correlations in Ülemiste City.
 Using time series and heatmap visualizations, we aim to uncover significant patterns and relationships within the dataset.

+### Mobile Development
+- [Gallery App](https://github.com/Anupam-1068/photo-gallery-02.git): A gallery App using flutter.

+- ### Software Testing
+- [Automated Testing for Playtech Website Functionality and Navigation](https://github.com/Anupam-1068/Software-Testing): Automated tests for the Playtech website to ensure smooth user experience and validate page functionality.

 ## 📚 Education